Nadia Tereszkiewicz

 Nadia Tereszkiewicz (/fr/; born 24 May 1996) is a French actress.

 Early life

-Tereszkiewicz was born in Versailles, France to a Finnish mother and a Polish father, who named her after a character from the 1994 Nikita Mikhalkov film Burnt by the Sun.
+Tereszkiewicz was born in Versailles, France, to a Finnish mother and a Polish father, who named her after a character from the 1994 Nikita Mikhalkov film Burnt by the Sun.
+Tereszkiewicz dreamed of becoming a dancer as a child and studied dance at summer courses in Mikkeli and Savonlinna while visiting Finland.
 She practised dance from age 4 to 18, attending the École supérieure de danse de Cannes Rosella Hightower and then Canada's National Ballet School.
 She then took hypokhâgne-khâgne with an option in theatre at the Lycée Molière in Paris, and a classe libre at the Cours Florent, in Paris.
 Her mother tongues are French and Finnish, and she also speaks English and Italian.

 Career

 Tereszkiewicz danced in films and videos while studying.
 She made her feature film debut in The Dancer (2016), which inspired her to pursue an acting career.

 In 2019, Tereszkiewicz appeared in Dominik Moll's Only the Animals, which earned her a Best Actress award at the Tokyo International Film Festival and inclusion in the list of revelations by the 2020 Césars.
 In 2020, she appeared in the French-Israeli miniseries Possessions in a leading role alongside Reda Kateb.
 In 2022, she starred in Forever Young, which premiered in competition at the Cannes Film Festival, directed by Valeria Bruni Tedeschi, who shared scenes with Tereszkiewicz in Only the Animals.
 In 2023, she was awarded the César Award for Most Promising Actress for her performance in Forever Young.

 She received a Canadian Screen Award nomination for Best Supporting Performance in a Film at the 11th Canadian Screen Awards in 2023, for her performance as Amy in the film Babysitter.

 In 2025, Tereszkiewicz was appointed to the jury of the Progressive Cinema Competition at the 20th Rome Film Festival.